SahilUjgare/Stemming-and-Lemmatization/README.md

----

-# 📘 Stemming and Lemmatization – README
+# 📘 Stemming and Lemmatization

-This project demonstrates the basic concepts of **Stemming** and **Lemmatization**, two important text preprocessing techniques in Natural Language Processing (NLP).
+This project explains and demonstrates basic text preprocessing techniques used in Natural Language Processing (NLP).

-## 🔍 What’s Inside?
+## 🔍 Features

-* Explanation of stemming and how it reduces words to their root form
-* Demonstration of common stemmers (Porter, Snowball, Lancaster)
-* Explanation of lemmatization and how it returns valid dictionary words
+* What is stemming
-* Comparison between stemming vs. lemmatization
+* What is lemmatization
-* Python examples using **NLTK** and **spaCy**
+* Examples using Python
+* Comparison between the two methods

 ## 🛠 Requirements

-Install the required libraries using:
+Install needed packages:

 ```bash
 pip install nltk spacy
 python -m spacy download en_core_web_sm
 ```

-## ▶️ How to Run
+## ▶️ How to Use

-1. Open the notebook:
+1. Open the notebook file: `Stemming_and_Lemmatization.ipynb`
-   `Stemming_and_Lemmatization.ipynb`
-2. Run each cell in order to see the output.
+2. Run the cells in order.
-3. Modify the text samples to experiment with your own inputs.
+3. You can modify the sample text to test your own input.

 ## 📄 Output

+* Shows stemmed words
-* Shows processed tokens for both stemming and lemmatization
+* Shows lemmatized words
-* Highlights differences in accuracy and structure
+* Highlights their differences

-## 📚 Use Case
+## 📚 Applications

-Useful for NLP tasks like:

-* Text classification
+These techniques are widely used in:

 * Chatbots
+* Search engines
 * Sentiment analysis
-* Search engines
-* Information retrieval
+* NLP preprocessing

 ---